Shipping Overlength Freight

-If you sell or ship bulky or large items, you know how tricky shipping overlength freight can be.
+If you sell or ship bulky or oversized items, you know how tricky shipping overlength freight can be.
 Sifting through different carriers’ size limits, rules, and regulations can be confusing and time-consuming.
-Overlength issues can be expected when you’re forging and shipping larger items.
+Overlength issues can be expected when you’re forging and shipping more essential items.
 But you don’t have to try to figure out overlength matters alone.
-We’re walking you through common overlength issues and how to handle them, so you can ship adeptly and low-priced.
+We’re walking you through common overlength problems and how to handle them so that you can ship adeptly and low-priced.

 What Is Overlength?

 Many shippers confuse the differences between overlength freight and oversize freight.
-Oversize freight accounts for limits on width, height, and weight.
+Oversize cargo accounts for limits on width, height, and weight.
 In contrast, overlength is only citing the length of an item.
 Most carriers have an overlength limit of 8 feet (96 inches).
-Therefore, you’ll need to pay more if your freight exceeds that amount of length when properly packaged, you’ll need to pay more for it.
+Therefore, you’ll need to pay more if your freight exceeds that size when adequately packaged.
 Other carriers have overlength limits stretching out to 12 feet (144 inches).
 Always check with your carrier on their specific overlength limit.

 Handling Overlength Freight Issues

 People and businesses who ship items such as pipes or lumber will run into overlength scenarios often.
 One best practice for handling overlength issues is to see if you could shorten the length of your item.
 For example, are you shipping lumber or pipes?
-Shortening the length of your freight by shipping your item in pieces or halves could remove an overlength issue.
+Trimming the size of your freight by sending your item in pieces or halves could remove an overlength issue.
 You could also try cutting the pipe or lumber at any specific lengths your customer needs.
-Doing it for them prior helps you manage shipping costs and helps your customer out as well.
-Makes your customer more likely to continue doing business with you in the future.
+Doing it for them prior helps you manage shipping costs and helps your customer.
+It makes your customer more likely to continue doing business with you.
 An additional option is to keep it as is and take advantage of a flatbed trailer.

 Packaging Overlength Freight Properly